 A Government company owns buses that operate the normal daily bus routes and private tour operators own buses that cover additional routes, notably those serving the tourist trade.
-In an emergency these services may be commandeered by the Government of Gibraltar to provide an integrated managed public transport system for the controlled movement of the population.
+In an emergency these services may be commandeered by HM

+GoG to provide an integrated managed public transport system for the controlled movement of the population.